-The Level 2 Diploma course has been designed to give students an understanding of the electrical and mechanical systems that are used on a motor vehicle in terms of operation, design and maintenance.
+This two year course will give you an understanding of the electrical and mechanical systems that are used on a motor vehicle in terms of operation, design and maintenance.

-The course has been designed to give the learner an insight into the motor industry by completing a number of set tasks, along with multi-choice examinations to test knowledge.
+You will complete a number of set tasks, along with multi-choice examinations to test your knowledge.

 - Knowledge of Health, Safety & Good Housekeeping in the Automotive Environment